10 unmissable things to do at Winter Wonderland London 2018

 1. Walk through The Magical Ice Kingdom

 The Magical Ice Kingdom is a walk-through attraction made from more than 500 tonnes of ice and snow.
-This year sees the theme change to a Deep Sea Adventure where you'll be transported to the depth of the ocean.
+This year sees the theme change to The Secret Forest where you'll be transported to a forest to discover magical and mythical creatures.
 It takes about 30 minutes to walk through, and you’ll choose a time slot when you book.
+Also make sure you pack your winter coat, hats and gloves as the temperature will hit a chilly -10 degrees.

 2. Go ice skating under the stars